ttran428/calttc_pipeline/README.md

     `python pipeline.py --form=form --input=input_filename --output=output_filename`
 4) The form options are: 'nt', 'at', 'rr'.
 5) Your file should appear in `calttc_pipeline/outputs/` under the output name.
+6) Go to Google Sheets and import the csv!

 For example, let's say you are making the advanced training list and it is called `at_week9_input.csv`.
 You want it to show up as `at_week9_output.csv`.
 Therefore the command you would type is: